 Align your outer lower tile flush with the edge of your countertop, and press into the mastic.

 Clean out any mastic that has squeezed out between the tiles.
 A toothpick, old knife, or even a flat screwdriver works well for this.
 Tip: The mastic can be chipped off fairly easily after it’s dried, but it’s even easier to take care of before it’s had a chance to dry.

-Place spacers between the tiles.
+When installing subway tiles, you need to place spacers between them.
+This ensures a clean and even grout line.
 Tip: Place two spacers per side of tile, about ½” to 1” away from each corner of the tile.

 Continue along the bottom row, checking for level after every tile or two and adjusting as needed.

 Step Six: Installing subway tile behind the faucet

 Working behind the kitchen faucet can be tricky, but do your best to reach the trowel teeth back behind the faucet from both sides.